mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 A convenient and declarative mechanism for adding a PropertySource to Spring’s Environment.

 In the following example:
-1. See if "my.placeholder" is present in one of the property sources
+1. See if `my.placeholder` is present in one of the property sources
-2. If not, check "default/path"
+2. If not, check `default/path`
 3. Otherwise throw `IllegalArgumentException`

 ```java